rjarea51/StratuxHud/readme.md

 Install John’s HudConfig, you will need this web interface in order to mirror the display for the Hud https://github.com/JohnMarzulli/HudConfig

 ## Install instructions Hardware
-1. Cut out the plastic connection piece out of mendable and non-brittle material
+1. Cut out the plastic connection piece out of mendable and non-brittle material media/RJ glasses mountv4.skp

 2.	(use at on risk) Heat up M4 Steel T Nuts / Captive nuts, use a long bolt with a lot of tape on the end of it and slowly press the nut into the plastic of the AR Glasses